AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

 In Some Cases Neither Kind Is Allowed
 ---------------------------------------

-* Where gaps in values would be problematic

-   - A choice in a named array aggregate (is it overlapping, etc?)
-   - An array index or slice specification usage
+* An array index or slice specification usage

+  - Where gaps in values would be problematic

 .. code:: Ada